fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 ### 5. A Gateway To China

-SkyTeam has not one, but **three** Chinese member airlines.
-This triad makes it a perfect choice if you are flying long-haul but also connecting domestically within Mainland China.
+SkyTeam has not one, but **two** Chinese member airlines.
+This duo makes it a perfect choice if you are flying long-haul but also connecting domestically within Mainland China.

-The three airlines are:
+The two airlines are:

 - **China Eastern Airlines** is one of the three major airlines in Mainland China and is headquartered in Shanghai.
 It has a fleet of over 750 aircraft and flies to over 250 destinations worldwide.
-- **China Airlines** is the largest airline in Taiwan and is headquartered in Taoyuan International Airport.
-It has a fleet of over 90 aircraft and flies to over 150 destinations worldwide.
 - **Xiamen Airlines** is a subsidiary of China Southern Airlines and is headquartered in Xiamen, Fujian Province.
 It has a fleet of over 200 aircraft and flies to over 60 destinations worldwide.
 In 2019, [China Southern left SkyTeam](https://simpleflying.com/china-southern-skyteam/), but interestingly Xiamen Airlines still remains a member.

 Together, these airlines provide travelers with a wide range of options for reaching their desired destinations, both within China and around the globe.

+### 6. China Airlines: Taiwan's National Carrier

+China Airlines is the largest airline in Taiwan and is headquartered in Taoyuan International Airport and also serves Songshan Airport located in central Taipei.
+It has a fleet of over 90 aircraft and flies to over 150 destinations worldwide, connecting Asia to Europe, North America and the Pacific.

-### 6. Virgin Atlantic: A Hidden British Gem
+### 7. Virgin Atlantic: A Hidden British Gem

 Virgin Atlantic is a unique and prominent British airline known for its innovative approach and customer-centric service.
 It joined SkyTeam in March 2023, being SkyTeam's first and only UK member airline.